 Facilities have until September 7, 2020 to comply with the requirements of NFPA 652.
 Is your business prepared for this deadline?
 SonicAire can help.
-Here’s an overview of the updated standard and steps you can take to ensure your operations will be in compliance with the regulations.
+Here’s an overview of the updated standard and the steps you can take to ensure that your operations will be in compliance with the updated regulations.

 This standard is the go-to source for facility managers, inspectors, safety personnel, contractors and engineers for handling combustible dust safety in any industry.

 NFPA 652 defines combustible dust as “a finely divided combustible particulate solid that presents a flash fire hazard or explosion hazard when suspended in air or the process-specific oxidizing medium over a range of concentrations.”

 What is a DHA?

 A Dust Hazard Analysis is a facility review that examines all areas where combustible dust is present.
 This analysis identifies hazards as related to explosions and fires.
 A DHA categorizes each area of the facility as Not a Hazard, Might Be a Hazard, or Deflagration Hazard.
 If any hazard areas are identified, the facility must define safe operating ranges, list any existing hazard management methods, and identify additional options to consider for future hazard management.

 NFPA 652 pertains to all industries that include processes that can generate combustible dust, although it specifically addresses the metal, agricultural, chemical and wood processing industries.
 According to OSHA, the risk of combustible dust explosions is present in a wide range of industries, including those that process food, grain, tobacco, paper, rubber, dyes, plastics, pesticides, metals, pharmaceuticals and pulp.